 Concentration of credit risk arises when a number of counter-parties are engaged in similar business activities, or activities in the same geographic region, or have similar economic features that would cause their ability to meet contractual obligations to be similarly affected by changes in economic political or other conditions.
 Concentrations of credit risk indicate the relative sensitivity of the Group's performance to developments affecting a particular industry or geographical location.
-At 31 December 2022, 26% of trade receivables were due from two customers (2021: 13.2% of trade receivables were due from one customer).
-Management believes that this concentration of credit risk is mitigated as the customer has established track record of regular and timely payments.
+At 31 December 2023, 20% of trade receivables were due from two customers (2022: 26% of trade receivables were due from two customer).
+Management believes that this concentration of credit risk is mitigated as the customer have established track record of regular and timely payments.